datastax/cassandra/src/java/org/apache/cassandra/db/tries/InMemoryTrie.md

 One of the main design drivers of the memtable trie is the desire to avoid on-heap storage and Java object management.
 The trie thus implements its own memory management for the structure of the trie (content is, at this time, still given as Java objects in a content array).
-The structure resides in one `UnsafeBuffer` (which can be on or off heap as desired) and is broken up in 32-byte "cells" (also called "blocks" in the code), which are the unit of allocation, update and reuse.
+The structure resides in one `UnsafeBuffer` (which can be on or off heap as desired) and is broken up in 32-byte "cells", which are the unit of allocation, update and reuse.

 Like all tries, `InMemoryTrie` is built from nodes and has a root pointer.
 The nodes reside in cells, but there is no 1:1 correspondence between nodes and cells - some node types pack multiple in one cell, while other types require